-The implementation team will be in charge of selecting the LMS package that the organization will adopt.
-They will also manage the installation process, work with the software provider, create a project plan, and set deadlines.
+The implementation team will be in charge of managing the installation process, working with the software provider, developing a project plan, and setting deadlines.

 Who Should Be on the Implementation Team?